 We want to enter the Equal Pay Awards but don't know where to start.

-This year we have made it easier than ever for companies to enter the awards.
+This year we have made it easier than ever for companies and individuals to enter the awards.
 Simply select the award category you want to enter, collate the required information and start your entry.

 What is the current Pay Equity situation in NZ?

-- New Zealand in 2016 ranked tenth out of 145 countries in the report for its overall gender gap across education, health, economic opportunity and politics.
+- New Zealand in 2018 ranked 7th out of 144 countries in the report for its overall gender gap across education, health, economic opportunity and politics.

-- The gender pay gap in New Zealand in 2016 was 12.0 per cent, based on median hourly earnings and 13.6 % based on average hourly earnings.
+- The gender pay gap in New Zealand in 2018 was 9.2%, based on median hourly earnings.